 Abortion and the Right to Choose

 There are few subjects that occasion such heated debate as abortion.
-You have all these people throwing slogans around and using labels that don’t say much, like “right-to-life” and “pro choice,” as if those two are utterly opposed, as if one can’t both value life and choice, which so many of us do.
-Of course, the same people who talk about the sanctity of life before birth also seem to be the ones campaigning the most loudly for capital punishment and prosecuting wars oversea, so apparently they believe the sanctity of some life.
+You have all these people throwing slogans around and using labels that don’t say much, like “right-to-life”.
+There are many who seem to believe that it’s impossible to value both life and choice.
+Of course, the same people who talk about the sanctity of life before birth also seem to be the ones campaigning the most loudly for capital punishment and prosecuting wars overseas, so apparently, they believe in the sanctity of some life.

 Personally, I have absolutely no doubt that Katie was a person before she was actually born.
 It isn’t logical or rational, and I don’t honestly care if anyone believes me or not.
 Before she was born, I didn’t really think I’d personally be able to conscience an abortion.
 Now I know that I couldn’t.